Azure/opendigitaltwins-smartcities/README.md

 Last year, we announced general availability of [Azure Digital Twins](https://azure.microsoft.com/en-us/blog/azure-digital-twins-now-generally-available-create-iot-solutions-that-model-the-real-world/) platform which enables modeling and creating digital representations of connected environments like buildings, factories, farms, energy networks, railways, stadiums, and cities, then bring these entities to life with a live execution environment that integrates IoT and other data sources.

+Through our collaboration with [Open Agile Smart Cities (OASC)](https://oascities.org/) and [Sirus](https://sirus.be/) we are excited to make this open-source GitHub repository of Smart Cities ontology for Azure Digital Twins available to the ecosystem.

 ### Why ontologies

 To drive openness and interoperability, Azure Digital Twins comes with an open modeling language, [Digital Twins Definition Language (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl), which provides flexibility, ease of use, and integration into the rest of the Azure platform.
 Using DTDL, developers can describe twins in terms of the telemetry they emit, the properties they report or synchronize and the commands they respond to.
 Most importantly, DTDL also allows describing relationship between twins.